anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 types (the "type" field).
 These specifications MUST describe the specific JSON field to be used for each new value type.

-[@!RFC9083, Section 10.2] defines the criteria for the values.
+[@!RFC9083, section 10.2] defines the criteria for the values.
 Of these, criteria two
 states:

 > Values must be strings.
 They should be multiple words separated by single